Cpptz/jgrapht/REPORT.md

 ## Effort spent

 For each team member, how much time was spent in
+Viktor:

-1. plenary discussions/meetings;
+    1. plenary discussions/meetings; 5h

-2. discussions within parts of the group;
+    2. discussions within parts of the group; 5h

-3. reading documentation;
+    3. reading documentation; 3h

-4. configuration;
+    4. configuration; 3h

-5. analyzing code/output;
+    5. analyzing code/output; 5h

-6. writing documentation;
+    6. writing documentation; 2h

-7. writing code;
+    7. writing code; 3h

     8. running code?
+0.5h

 ## Overall experience

 What are your main take-aways from this project?
 What did you learn?

+Viktor: Finding the right functions were the key to this project.

 Is there something special you want to mention here?